 Or an alternative solution is that you arm your ambassadors with an epic referral email that knocks their socks off and makes it almost impossible not to share.
 This referral email strategy could spell the difference between receiving a shining, revenue-driving recommendation versus becoming a forgotten suggestion.
 Every marketing team knows just how much work goes into creating an email workflow, so why not push those efforts toward messaging that will inform existing customers and grow your business?
 That's where referral emails come in.
 The authentic and concise messages that your brand sends to referees sets the precedent for how our customers will talk about your product.

 According to a recent survey conducted online by Harris Poll on behalf of Ambassador, 67% say they’re at least a little more likely to purchase a product after a friend or family member shared it via social media or email.
-According to Hubspot, email open rates for B2C emails range from 30.5% to 34.9%. it’s more important than ever to build a goal-crushing referral email strategy.
+According to HubSpot1, email open rates for B2C emails range from 30.5% to 34.9%.
+No matter what referral program software you use, it’s more important than ever to build a goal-crushing referral email strategy.

 Referral Email Must-Haves